matthiasbalke/addon-collabora-code/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-This add-on allows you to run Collabora Online Development Edition (CODE) on your Home Assistant instance.

 ## About

 This add-on allows you to run Collabora Online Development Edition (CODE) on your Home Assistant instance.